davidayox123/dailychow/README.md

 # DailyChowBot - Telegram Food Budgeting Assistant

 DailyChowBot is a Python-based Telegram bot designed to help users manage their food expenses, set budgets, get meal suggestions, and track spending.
-It integrates with Paystack for wallet top-ups and aims to provide a seamless experience for budget-conscious individuals, particularly students.
+It integrates with Korapay for wallet top-ups and Monnify for bank transfers, providing a seamless experience for budget-conscious individuals, particularly students in Nigeria.

 ## Features